TractorZoom/serverless-mysql-utils/README.md

 ##### Usage:

-The following environment variables must be set to make the connection with mysql:
+The following environment variables must be set or a config object must be passed as a second arg to `executeQuery` to make the connection with mysql:
 | variable | type | description |
 | --------- | ------ | ------------------------------- |
 | database | string | mame of the database to use for this connection |